 Once a player and her parents (or financially responsible party) have decided to play for DaKine, they will be required to either;

-- make an initial deposit (which will be approximately 5% of the team cost) and then six (6) equal monthly fixed payments for the remainder of the tuition.
+- make an initial deposit and then six (6) equal monthly fixed payments for the remainder of the tuition.

 DaKine coaches believe in a culture of “playing for one another” and our focus is on developing fully rounded athletes and people.
 Our goal is not only to provide our DaKine athletes the skills to compete indoor and on the beach but also to help develop skills that will help our players become successful in other endeavors in their lives.

 Right now, the playing field is pretty even out there for the Girls Junior talent.
 The NW is definitely at a disadvantage due to our short Summer season.
 You need to get as much court time in and ball control is a MUST if you want to compete for the multitude of Scholarships becoming available in the coming years.
 Private sessions are the absolute best way to play catch up with the rest of the country!

 Currently if you are on an Indoor Scholarship you can also play Sand.
 If you are on a Sand Scholarship you can NOT play indoor.
 Many coaches are looking for indoor girls that can also play SAND!
 Boost your chances and add SAND VOLLEYBALL to your resume and move up on the list!